Conserving Bristol's ancient and veteran trees

 The trees are located at a number of National Trust sites across Bristol and North Somerset; Leigh Woods, Tyntesfield, Shirehamption Park, Failand and Clevedon Court, making this collection one of the largest in the South West.

 Conserving these trees forms part of a five-year project to ensure that they are well managed and protected.
-Work will begin in autumn 2017 with specialist tree surgery and the thinning of vegetation around the trees most under threat.
+Work began in autumn 2017 with specialist tree surgery and the thinning of vegetation around the trees most under threat.

 As part of the project, we will also be planting new trees that will become the veteran trees of the future - in over 150 years' time.